numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 power and complexity carefully and responsibly.

-Further Notes and User Guidelines for Promoters and UFuncImpl
+Further Notes and User Guidelines for Promoters and ArrayMethod
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 In general adding a promoter to a UFunc must be done very carefully.